-Designing a living room scheme can feel like an impossible challenge if yours is a small space.
-How will you fit in all the living room furniture that’s essential without making it feel cramped?
+Designing a small living room can feel like an impossible challenge.
+How do you start to choose furniture for a tiny space?
+How will you fit ever in all the living room furniture that’s essential without making it feel cramped?
 And which seating and storage choices should you include?
-Will there be room for occasional tables, or a desk?
+Will there be room for occasional tables, or a desk now we are all working from home a whole lot more?
 Worry no more!
-With our guide to the right furniture choices and a great living room layout you can put your troubles behind you.
-Here’s the lowdown.
+With our guide to the right furniture choices and great small living room layout ideas, you can put your small space dweller troubles behind you...

 Furniture that performs two functions in one is a key ingredient of a successful small living room scheme.
 Instead of having to accommodate two pieces there’s only a single design to fit in – leaving more of the floor clear – yet you don’t lose out on any of the functions.
 Try these: